maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: Explains a conversation he had with Dean Lipton whereby students are “numbered” according to their desirability.
 Argues that the admissions process won’t change much because the ranking numbers of the selectable students are still within a desirable range.

-ART STUDENT: It might be easier, just by looking at numbers, to make a decision like that, but for Art and Architecture..
+RYAN: It might be easier, just by looking at numbers, to make a decision like that, but for Art and Architecture..

 CASEY: And you’re saying that not offering the scholarship won’t change that?